- Year of study: Second year, two semesters.

 The course should enable the student to work independently on topics concerning theory and to relate them to their own practice.
 The course is organised into different modules.

-The course is based on Musicianship I (EXMUS10).
+The course is based on Musicianship I (EXMUS10) or Music History I (MUHIST12).

 Learning objectives